AdlerSalbei/TvT_HoldingPoint.Altis/README.md

 --------------------|--------------|----------------------------------------------------------------------------
 Weather             | Random       | sets weather
-Time of Day         | Random       | sets time (random is only day) BLUFOR Faction      | USA - Army   | sets BLUFOR faction OPFOR Faction       | Russia - MSV | sets OPFOR faction Preset              | Custom       | sets all other parameters for you, unless *Custom* is selected *DefenseTime*       | 45 min       | time that OPFOR has to defend the *Location* for *CaptureTime*       | 10 min       | time that BLUFOR has to be in control of the *Location* to win
+Time of Day         | Random       | sets time (random is only day) BLUFOR Faction      | Russia       | sets BLUFOR faction OPFOR Faction       | Germany      | sets OPFOR faction Preset              | Custom       | sets all other parameters for you, unless *Custom* is selected *DefenseTime*       | 45 min       | time that OPFOR has to defend the *Location* for *CaptureTime*       | 10 min       | time that BLUFOR has to be in control of the *Location* to win